 Facilitating the purchase of a used car from a private seller seems complex and requires a substantial amount of time and effort.
 After all, it’s just you and the seller–the paperwork doesn’t fill out itself.

-But what’s most important: you know exactly how to protect your rights as a used car buyer because you have the right legal knowledge.
+But now you’ve got it all figured out.
+What’s most important: you know exactly how to protect your rights as a used car buyer because you have the right legal knowledge.
 You may not have an experienced dealer to handle the process, but that doesn’t mean you’ll have to deal with it alone.
-Create your bill of sale with us today just like thousands of used car sellers and buyers do.

 Methodology